François Le Fort (admiral): Military career

+Death

 François Le Fort died in Moscow in early March 1699.
 Upon hearing the news of his death, Tsar Peter lamented "Now I am alone without one trusty man.
 He alone was faithful to me.
 Whom can I confide in now?"
-On March 21 Peter held Lefort's state funeral, a ceremony second only to the funerals of Tsars or Patriarchs.
+On 21 March, Peter held Lefort's state funeral, a ceremony second only to the funerals of tsars or patriarchs.

+Legacy

 Le Fort lies buried in the Vvedenskoye Cemetery in Lefortovo.

-The Russian 84-gun ship-of-the-line Lefort (launched 1835, shipwrecked 1857) was named in honor of Lefort.
+The Russian 84-gun ship-of-the-line Lefort (launched 1835, shipwrecked 1857) was named in honor of Lefort, as was Lefortovo Prison and Lefortovo District.